precice/openfoam-adapter/docs/extend.md

 See also the notes and discussion in [issue #7: Create a module for fluid-structure interaction](https://github.com/precice/openfoam-adapter/issues/7).

-## Implicit Coupling Diagram
+## Checkpointing

-In implicit coupling, the adapter manages the coupling loop, which entails checkpointing the simulation state (fields and mesh), to restore the initial state at the beginning of each coupling time step.
+In implicit coupling, the adapter manages the coupling loop, which entails checkpointing the simulation state (fields and mesh).
+The checkpoints are stored and reloaded to repeat implicit time steps.
 As the coupling data is exchanged, the adapter repeats the time step until convergence.
 See this diagram for an overview:

 ![Implicit checkpointing diagram](images/docs-adapter-openfoam-implicit-loop.png)

-## Checkpointing

-In implicit coupling, the adapter needs to store and reload the state of the simulation to repeat time steps.
+### Checkpointed fields

 For reference, here is a list of known checkpointed and non-checkpointed fields in the OpenFOAM adapter.

-### Checkpointed Fields

 The adapter automatically finds and checkpoints all objects registered in the OpenFOAM object registry (`mesh_.thisDb()`) that match the following types:

-#### Volume Fields
+#### Volume fields

 - `volScalarField`: e.g., `p`, `T`, `k`, `omega`, `nut`, `nu`, `rho`
 - `volVectorField`: e.g., `U`, `Force`, `cellDisplacement`
 - `volTensorField`: e.g., `grad(U)` (if exists, relevant closed issue [#158](https://github.com/precice/openfoam-adapter/issues/158))
 - `volSymmTensorField`: e.g., `R` (Reynolds stress)

-#### Surface Fields
+#### Surface fields

 - `surfaceScalarField`: e.g., `phi` (flux), `faceDiffusivity`
 - `surfaceVectorField`: e.g., `Uf`
 - `surfaceTensorField`

-#### Point Fields
+#### Point fields

 - `pointScalarField`
 - `pointVectorField`: e.g., `pointDisplacement`